bootdotdev/blog/content/clean-code/give-up-sooner.md

 ![Jeffy's Local Maximum](/img/800/jeffylocalmax.png.webp)

 Jeffy was too attached to his initial searching methods.
 Maybe he was too attached to one page from the docs, to his initial search query, or Google as a search mechanism altogether.
-Jeffy found a *local maximum* in his quest for a good answer and got stuck there.
+Jeffy found a *local maximum* and became stuck.
 He should have bailed **so much sooner** and tried looking elsewhere.

 If I don't find good evidence that the answer I'm looking for exists in the place I'm searching, I'm bailing pronto.
-That doesn't mean I'm 100% certain, but you usually don't have to read an entire Stack Overflow thread to know if it relates to your problem.
+That doesn't mean I'm 100% certain it doesn't exist, but you usually don't have to read an entire Stack Overflow thread to know if it relates to your problem.

 I'm honestly amazed how some people take so long to look stuff up.
-To be fair, sometimes you have a solid sense for efficiently searching, and you still get stuck in a "quagmire": a local maximum.
+To be fair, even if you're an efficient searcher, you can still get stuck in a "quagmire": a local maximum.
 If you're not careful, you can find yourself reading on and on about a topic that seems like *exactly* what you're looking for, only for it to skim over the details you need.
 Bummer.

 I'm a big fan of using AI as a replacement for some of my would-be Google searches, but Chat GPT is the *ultimate* quagmire: the ultimate local maximum.
 It's the worst kind of quagmire, because at every step it will confidently reassure you that it does know that answer, and when you insist that it's wrong, it confidently continues to provide information that sounds correct, but isn't.